Healthcare Workforce Development

 Community college or work-seeking graduates encouraged to apply.

-You must graduate from or be a recent graduate as defined by program specific restrictions (ie. within 1 year) from a Oakland Unified School District high school.
+You must graduate from or be a recent graduate as defined by program specific restrictions (ie. within 1 year), preferably from a Oakland Unified School District high school.

 The following list are OUSD high schools eligible to participate in Highway to Work.
 Updated 1/2/2025.
 Please check in with your school counselor, work-based learning liaison, or message us via the contact form to review your eligibility.